If the option to turn on Fault Tolerance is available, this task still must be validated and can fail if certain requirements are not met.

 Several validation checks are performed on a virtual machine before Fault Tolerance can be turned on.

-The host must have ESXi 6.x or greater installed (ESX/ESXi 4.x or greater for legacy FT).
+- The host must have ESXi 6.x or greater installed.

 Checks for Powered-On Virtual Machines

 Several additional validation checks are performed for powered-on virtual machines (or those that are in the process of being powered on).

 - The BIOS of the hosts where the fault tolerant virtual machines reside must have Hardware Virtualization (HV) enabled.

 - The host that supports the Primary VM must have a processor that supports Fault Tolerance.